 Why most peptides are not FDA approved

-How pharmaceutical economics shape which peptides get FDA approval and which do not.
+How pharmaceutical economics decide which peptides get FDA approval and which never do.

-This is the question almost every person researching peptides hits eventually.
-Bringing a drug through the FDA approval process costs between $500 million and $2 billion and takes ten to fifteen years.
-A pharmaceutical company will only spend that much on a molecule it can patent, because the patent gives the company roughly twenty years of exclusive sales to recoup the investment.
-Most peptides cannot be patented, because they are naturally occurring in the body or were first described in scientific literature decades ago.
+Here's why.
+If you're researching peptides, you'll hit this question eventually.
+Bringing a drug through FDA approval costs $500 million to $2 billion.
+It takes ten to fifteen years.
+A pharmaceutical company will only spend that much on a molecule it can patent.
+The patent gives the company about twenty years of exclusive sales to recoup the investment.
+Most peptides cannot be patented.
+They are naturally occurring in the body.
+Or they were first described in scientific literature decades ago.
 Anyone can synthesize them.
-No patent means no commercial sponsor, which means no large clinical trial program, which means no FDA approval.
+No patent means no commercial sponsor.
+No commercial sponsor means no large clinical trial program.
+No trial program means no FDA approval.

-This is the single most important thing to understand before reading about any specific peptide.
-"Not FDA approved" does not usually mean "does not work" or "is not safe."
+This is the single most important thing to understand before you read about any specific peptide.
+'Not FDA approved' does not usually mean 'does not work.'
+It does not usually mean 'is not safe.'
 It usually means no company had a patent strong enough to pay for the trial.
-Many of these compounds are legally prescribed today by physicians through specialty pharmacies.
+Many of these compounds are legally prescribed today through specialty pharmacies.
 The FDA Status Tracker shows the current regulatory state of every peptide PSI covers.

 If a patent could have been put on BPC-157, it would have been done by now.
 The same is true for most research peptides.